plotti/datapeople_blog/content/resnet.md

 A really neat handy trick that seems to be prevalent everyday now is to take the images that you already have and change them slightly artificially.
 That means rotating them, changing the perspective, zooming in on them.
 What you end up is, that instead of having one image of a llama, you’ll have 20 pictures of that animal, just every picture being slightly different from the original one.
 This trick allows you to create more variation without actually having to download more material.
 It works quite well, but is definitely inferior to simply having more data.

-We will be using [Keras](http://keras.io) a deep learning library on top of tensorflow, that we have used before in [other](https://www.liip.ch/en/blog/tensorflow-and-tflearn-or-can-deep-learning-predict-if-dicaprio-could-have-survived-the-titanic) blog posts to [create a good sentiment detection](https://www.liip.ch/en/blog/sentiment-detection-with-keras-word-embeddings-and-lstm-deep-learning-networks).
+We will be using [Keras](http://keras.io) a deep learning library on top of tensorflow, that we have used before to [create a good sentiment detection](https://blog.datapeople.ch/sentiment).
 In the domain of image recognition Keras can really show its strength, by already having built in methods to do image data generation for us, without having to involve any third party tools.

 ```python
 # Creating a Image data generator